zhaocai/alfred2-top-workflow/README.md

 ### 1. Does not work in Mac OSX 10.9 (Maverick)

 In OSX 10.9, the system ruby is upgraded to 2.0.0.
 You just need to download the new version of this workflow which packs the ruby gems for 2.0.0 inside.

-If you cloned the source code, you can simply run `rake bundle:update` in the terminal to update the bundle gems.
+If the downloaded version does not work, try

+1.) open `Terminal.app`.
+If you use rvm or rbenv, switch to the system ruby.
+2. run `cd "$HOME/Library/Application Support/Alfred 2/Alfred.alfredpreferences/workflows/me.zhaowu.top" && rake bundle:update`

+### 2. iotop causes mouse lagging

+This issue is not caused by this workflow but by [DTrace][DTrace].
+The related system log message is `IOHIDSystem cursor update overdue.
+Resending.`.
+In my Macbook Pro, any [DTrace][DTrace] based program will introduce this issue including the mac built-in `/usr/bin/iotop`, and `/Applications/Xcode.app/Contents/Applications/Instruments.app` .

 ## Copyright